telerik/winforms-docs/gridview/populating-with-data/tutorial-binding-to-datatable-or-dataset.md

 ---
 title: Tutorial Binding to DataTable or DataSet
-page_title: Tutorial Binding to DataTable or DataSet
+page_title: Tutorial Binding to DataTable or DataSet | UI for WinForms Documentation
 description: Tutorial Binding to DataTable or DataSet
-slug: gridview-populating-with-data-tutorial-binding-to-datatable-or-dataset
+slug: winforms/gridview/populating-with-data/tutorial:-binding-to-datatable-or-dataset
 tags: tutorial,binding,to,datatable,or,dataset
 published: True
 position: 5